Definition§

 Purchasing Power is the value of a currency in terms of the amount of goods or services that one unit of money can buy.
 It acts like the “SHIRL” of your currency (Super Handy Indicator of Real Life) and tends to weaken over time due to inflation, meaning your dollar might not be able to buy as much today as it could yesterday.
 In other words, it’s all about how many avocados you can get for a buck today compared to tomorrow.

-Purchasing Power vs Buying Power Comparison
+Purchasing Power vs Buying Power Comparison§

-Purchasing Power |
+Purchasing Power | Buying Power |

-Refers to available cash/resources in an account |
+Expresses value in terms of goods/services | Refers to available cash/resources in an account |

-Can be expanded by leverage or credit in investments |
+Affected by inflation, which decreases its value | Can be expanded by leverage or credit in investments |

-Indicates the real value of money over time |
+Indicates the real value of money over time | More about immediate financial capacity to invest |

 -